dwyl/hapi-socketio-redis-chat-example/README.md

 export REDISCLOUD_URL=redis://rediscloud:yourpassword@pub-redis-12345.eu-west-1-2.1.ec2.garantiadata.com:12345
 ```

+> _Given that our tests include checks for RedisCloud, you will need to have
+internet access to run them ..._

 ## Heroku (deploying to Heroku)

 Are you _new to_ deploying apps to _Heroku_? (_Message us we can talk/walk you through it..._!)